codio/knowledge/source/instructors/admin/integration/lms-systems/blackboard.rst

 Authentication and account creation
 -----------------------------------

-To add students/teachers see :ref:`Users account creation <lms-users>`
+To add students/teachers see :ref:`User account creation <lms-users>`